Reciprocal Reading in Practice

 - questioning; and

-These videos summarise how two schools, Donaghadee Primary School and St Teresa’s Primary School, Belfast, carry out reciprocal reading.
-The other nine videos in this resource provide more detail about classroom practice.
+These videos summarise how two schools, Donaghadee Primary School and St Teresa’s Primary School, Belfast, have adapted reciprocal reading to suit the needs of their school.
+The other nine videos in this resource provide more detail about suggested classroom practice.

 Using the videos

-Teachers or literacy co-ordinators can use these videos to introduce reciprocal reading in their school.
-Each school takes a slightly different approach.
+Teachers or literacy co-ordinators can use these videos to find out more about reciprocal reading.
+These two schools use a different approach.
 Donaghadee Primary School introduces the strategy from Primary 1 upwards.
 St Teresa’s Primary School uses the strategy in Key Stage 2 only.

-You can show extracts of these videos to your class to demonstrate what they will be doing.
+You can show extracts of these videos to your class to demonstrate some of the strategies they can use.